messiLiao/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would compat overfitting.
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

 After the collection process, I had 13727 number of data points.
-I then preprocessed this data only by normalization.
+I then preprocessed this data by normalization and cropping.
+Before and after cropping images are:

+![before cropping][image8]
+![after cropping][image9]

 I finally randomly shuffled the data set and put 20% of the data into a validation set.